 The original purpose of this building was the farm’s horse mill.
 As farms did not have electricity until well into the 20th century, some farmers had to hire millers with their large portable mills, pulled by equally large coal-burning tractors to carry out their milling, while others whose farm was next to a river or stream were able to use the power of the water to drive their mill wheels.
 An alternative solution was to use the farm’s horse to provide the power and this was done by building horse mills as part of the farm.

-These horse mills were round buildings where the horses could be employed to go round and round turning the mill wheel.
+These horse mills were round buildings where the horses could be employed to go round and round, turning the mill wheel.
 They usually consisted of strong stone pillars holding up a conical roof, but of course they would not have the lovely windows as we see on this example today.
-There are another two horse mills still used as farm buildings near Meigle: you can see the roof of one within the buildings at Todpark Farm, just after the bend while travelling from Meigle towards Alyth, while the other is clearly seen at Longlogie Farm about two and a half miles east of Meigle on the main road to Forfar.
+There are several other horse mills still used as farm buildings near Meigle including Todpark, Langlogie and Arthurbank farms.
 It is nice to see the Mains of Camno one restored and being incorporated as part of this house.

 Arthurstone is named after a large standing stone, similar to Macbeth's Stone, which was destroyed in the 18th century to make building material to build Arthurbank Farm.